cyb3rdan/cyb3rdan.github.io/_posts/2018-12-13-Hack-the-Box-Active.md

 ![active-impacket]({{site.url}}/assets/images/active/active-impacket.jpg){:class="img-responsive"}

-- checked the [Hashcat example hashes page](https://hashcat.net/wiki/doku.php?id=example_hashes) for $krb5tgs$23$ format and found that it matches mode 13100
+- checked the [Hashcat example hashes page](https://hashcat.net/wiki/doku.php?id=example_hashes) for $krb5tgs$23$ format and found that it matched mode 13100

 - added the entire $krb5tgs$23$ string above to a file called active.krb, and used hashcat along with the rockyou.txt wordlist to get the password